opalmedapps/docs/docs/architecture.md

 !!! note
     The diagrams presented here are based on the [C4 model](https://c4model.com) for visualizing software architecture.
-    They are created using the [C4 PlantUML Extension](https://github.com/plantuml-stdlib/C4-PlantUML).
+    They are created with [PlantUML](https://plantuml.com) using the [C4 PlantUML Extension](https://github.com/plantuml-stdlib/C4-PlantUML).

     We use system context and container diagrams.
     Note that a container represents an application or data store (and not a "Docker container").
+    In this document we use container and component interchangeably.

 ## High-level Architecture